isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 - pressing the ***TAB key*** after writing a few letters of a command or a file will allow the system to autocomplete or show options of what you are trying to write
 - you can use the ***history*** to reuse a command written before.
 You just need to press the ***upper arrow*** in your keyboard until you find what you need.

 Another reason to use the terminal, particularly in data science projects, is that you have an higher power of parameterization in running scripts.
 Many scripts can only be run from the command line, because no graphic interfaces are created.
 Also programmers make a lot of customizations available through parameters in the command line, but they do not translate these into graphic interfaces.
-Even if you're using a graphic interface as Jupyter Notebook or R-Studio to run your data science scripts, command are essentially run as it would in the command line.
+Even if you're using a graphic interface as Jupyter Notebook or R-Studio to run your data science scripts, command are essentially run as it would be in the command line.

 It is, therefore, an important skill being able to manage files and run scripts from the terminal.